firebase/FirebaseUI-Android/codelabs/chat/README.md

 Before we can start writing code that interacts with our Firebase database, we'll need to make Android Studio aware that we'll be using Firebase.
 We need to do this in a few places: in the `gradle.build` script for our app and in its `AndroidManifest.xml`.

-1. open Gradle Scripts > build.gradle (Module: app)
+First, open Gradle Scripts > build.gradle (Module: app)

    This file contains the steps that Android Studio uses to build our app.
 We'll add a reference to Firebase to it, so we can start using it.

-2. add the following lines to the dependencies object at the bottom:
+Then add the following lines to the dependencies object at the bottom:

         compile 'com.firebase:firebase-client-android:2.5.0'
         compile 'com.firebaseui:firebase-ui:0.3.0'

   This tells Gradle to include the Firebase SDK and the FirebaseUI library.

-3. Add the following inside the `android` object:
+Add the following inside the `android` object:

         packagingOptions {
             exclude 'META-INF/LICENSE'